alexfernandez/alexfernandez.github.io/2021/api-first.md

 Opening our application
-(however modest it may be) for others to use it, we contribute to democratize software development, but also to the ideal of egalitarian, interconnected and collaborative Network that was once featured prominently in the dreams of the parents of the Internet.
+(however modest it may be) for others to use it, we contribute to democratize software development, and also to the ideal of an egalitarian, interconnected and collaborative Network that was once featured prominently in the dreams of the creators of the Internet.

 > We should be able not only to interact with other people,
 > but to **create** with other people.